pmnoxx/reshade-display-commander/README.md

 - "NVAPI libs not found ...": Optional; only NVAPI-based features will be unavailable.
 - "No addon files found" after build: Ensure Release config and correct architecture; check `build/` or `build32/Release/` for the expected output name (should be `zzz_display_commander.addon64` or `zzz_display_commander.addon32`).

+## Feature Proposals

+Have ideas for new features?
+Check out our [Feature Proposals](FEATURE_PROPOSALS.md) to see what's being considered for future development.

 ## Support

 Need help?
 Check out our [Support Guide](SUPPORT.md) for detailed information on getting assistance.